Tax relief for partners: What governments are doing and what questions to ask

 Questions to ask your financial adviser

 Does a specific tax measure apply to your situation?
-We’ve collected questions under three broad categories that you may want to ask your local tax consultant or adviser to help determine whether you are eligible for a specific economic incentive, deferred payment or filing extension.
+We’ve collected questions under three broad categories that you may want to ask your local tax consultant or adviser to determine whether you’re eligible for a specific economic incentive, deferred payment, or filing extension.

-In addition to favourable loans and direct payments to individual citizens, many governments are providing tax incentives to encourage businesses to retain their employees.
+In addition to favorable loans and direct payments to individual citizens, many governments are providing tax incentives to encourage businesses to retain their employees.
 One specific measure worth considering is a tax credit available in many countries for wages paid to employees.
-These credits or grants generally require a business to continue to pay employees despite their inability to work.
+These credits or grants generally require a business to continue paying employees despite their inability to work.

 What questions should I ask when evaluating an economic incentive?

 - Does my business fit into any of the specific industries covered?

 - What are the specific terms and conditions of a government-backed loan?

 - What specific elements or qualifying factors does my business have to meet to claim an employee wage tax credit?

 - Do any of the modified tax rules result in reduced taxable income for my business in a previous year?